upspin/upspin/doc/faq.md

 This section shows how to perform some common tasks around administrating an Upspin server installation.
-The examples assume you ahve signed up as `ann@example.com` as described in [Signing up a new user](/doc/signup.md) and have [set up `upspinserver`](/doc/server_setup.md) as a combined dirserver/storeserver for the domain `example.com`.
+The examples assume you have signed up as `ann@example.com` as described in [Signing up a new user](/doc/signup.md) and have [set up `upspinserver`](/doc/server_setup.md) as a combined dirserver/storeserver for the domain `example.com`.